-When you come to us for treatment you need a referral letter from your general practitioner, company doctor or medical specialist.
+When you come to us for treatment, you need a referral letter from your general practitioner, company doctor or medical specialist.
 This letter must meet a number of conditions:

 - AGB code of the referrer

 - Stamp of the practice and/or signature of the referrer

-- Indicate that reference is made to generalist basic mental health care or specialist mental health care.
+- Indicate that reference is made to generalist basic mental health care or specialist mental health care

 Psychologists and psychotherapists must adhere to the professional code.
-The professional code describes the rules for the execution of his profession.
+The professional code describes the rules for the performance of his profession.
 The psychologists of POLARIS work on the basis of the professional code of the Dutch Association for Psychotherapy.

 When you are being treated at our practice, you have our mobile phone number.
 If there is a crisis, you can contact us (message or call) and we will look for the best solution together.
 If you cannot reach us, please contact your doctor.
 POLARIS is not available 24 hours a day, but during the day and in the evening (between 08:00 and 20:00) we try to respond as quickly as possible.

 Buiten kantooruren kan je contact opnemen met de huisartsenpost (088 003 06 00) of met de spoedeisende crisisdienst psychiatrie Amsterdam: www.spoedeisendepsychiatrieamsterdam.nl.